How much weight should you use for power training?

 I have outlined in previous articles, that the physical formula of power is

 - power = force * distance / time

 - power = force * velocity (because distance / time = velocity)

 Please check out the image below, which makes the derivation clear

 From this formula, you can see, that as opposed to strength training which mainly focuses on the force development and overcoming resistance, power training focuses on overcoming resistance, but also at overcoming resistance as fast as possible, because there is also velocity in the equation.

-In very simple words, you want to maximize velocity and this is best achieved by using a range of weights.
+In very simple words, you want to maximize velocity and power and this is best achieved by using a range of weights.